IV:07:04 Leave Policies

-All employees who are members of any reserve component of the armed forces of the United States or of the Tennessee National Guard shall be entitled to a leave of absence from their duties for all periods of military service during which they are engaged in the performance of duty or training in the service of this State, or of the United States, under competent orders as stipulated in U.S.C.
-Title 38, § 4311-4318 and T.C.A. § 8-33-101 through 8-33-109 and 58-1-106.
+All employees who are members of any reserve component of the armed forces of the United States, the Tennessee National Guard, or the US Air Force Auxiliary Civil Air Patrol shall be entitled to a leave of absence from their duties for all periods of military service during which they are engaged in the performance of duty or training in the service of this State, or of the United States, under competent orders as stipulated in U.S.C.
+Title 38, § 4311-4318 and T.C.A. § 8-33-101 through 8-33-109, 58-1-106, and 42-7-102.

 An employee or applicant for employment who performs, applies to perform, or has an obligation to serve in a uniformed service shall not, on that basis, be denied employment or reemployment or be discriminated or retaliated against for such service or application for service in any manner.

-1. Each employee who is on military leave shall be paid his or her salary or compensation for a period, or periods, not exceeding twenty (20) working days in any one (1) calendar year.
+1. Each employee who is on military leave shall be paid his/her salary or compensation for a period, or periods, not exceeding twenty (20) working days in any one (1) calendar year.

 2. Holidays and scheduled off duty days do not count toward the twenty (20) workdays allowed.

 3. During the twenty (20) day period the employee continues to earn regular pay, service credit, and applicable annual and/or sick leave accruals.
 All other rights and benefits continue to which the employee is otherwise entitled.